turingschool/gear-up/microaggressions_update.md

 ## Role Play (10 min)

 Form groups of 3 or 4.
-For each role play, allow the ally to interrupt the microagression first.
-Then role play again and allow the target to interrupt the microagression.
+For each role play, allow the ally to interrupt the microaggression first.
+Then role play again and allow the target to interrupt the microaggression.
 Reflect on the process once you have both responded.

 <b> Scenario 1  </b>